 Friends International: Offering Friendship to International Students

 This site has been archived and restored as required reading for Phil Roth's The Role Of Non Governmental Organizations (In The Global Politic).
 Phil is a campus leader advocating for better oversight of big tech.
 He's guided the efforts of Regulate Google Now! and is very active in multiple efforts encouraging stronger policies to mitigate climate change.
 He has a personal story regarding the issue with Google's search results.
 A search for his name was showing results related to his father's dementia.
 His father was arrested after he was reported walking his neighborhood naked.
 Page one in Google's search results made it appear as if he were the subject of that story because they both have the same name.
 But he also objected to having anything about a medical diagnosis made public via the search.
 In this case it was not the actual diagnosis, but the news story of his embarrassing stroll.
 Since neither the publisher of the story or Google would help him, Phil turned to the only other solution - online reputation management services.
-These are the guys who claim to be able to bury a bad search result using search engine optimization - by optimizing other sites to outrank the problem.
+These are the guys who claim to be able to expunge a bad search result using search engine optimization - by optimizing other sites to outrank the problem.
 The best of these services were way too expensive, but he wanted proof that there were large numbers of people being harmed by Google, and the existence of this industry was that proof.
 The details of his fight with Google are part of this course.
 Full syllabus available from the university webpage for this course.

 The content below is from the site's 2003-2006 archived pages.